 Be sure your plumber specializes in both traditional plumbing service as well as drain cleaning.
 You may need to have your pipes thoroughly cleaned to remove additional build-up that could cause your drains to stop working in the near future.

 A plumber will be able to use specialized tools to unclog safely without damaging your pipes.
 In some cases, portions of the piping may need to be removed or replaced if the clog is severe.

 A professional plumber may also try hydro jetting to unclog the pipes.
-This involves using a high-powered water pressure machine to create a strong stream of water that will run through your pipes to quickly remove any blockages.
-This also helps to clean out the entire plumbing system, so you won’t deal with any clogs in the near future.
+This involves using a high-powered water pressure machine to create a strong stream of water that will run through your pipes to remove any blockages quickly.
+This also helps to clean out the entire plumbing system so that you won’t deal with any clogs in the near future.